drkrillo/docs/creator/sdk7/projects/scene-metadata.md

 * 🏅 Sports
 * 🏃 Parkour

-A scene can belong to more than one category, it can have a maximum of 3 listed categories.
+A scene can belong to more than one category, with a maximum of 3 listed categories.

 In the `scene.json` categories are listed in the `tags` array.